Knees and knee pain. Boy, do we work our knees…or at least

 found that hopping requires strong ankles and knees that work together

 well.
-Resistance training improves strength and coordination benefiting
+Resistance training improves strength and coordination giving rise to gait and knee/ankle benefits.

 (4) Don’t let the child in you start hopping just yet!